Rdevezeaux7685/Digital-Forensic---Project/README.md

 ## 1. Project Overview

+The objective of this project is to conduct an analysis of digital evidence utilizing digital forensic tools.
+Specifically, Autopsy will be utilized for the analysis of the received evidence.

+The evidence in question originates from a mobile device belonging to a suspect.
+A search warrant has been obtained for this mobile device in relation to a drug dealing case.
+The purpose of the analysis is to identify any evidence that may establish a connection between the suspect and the alleged crime.

 ## 1.1 Project Description

 **Source:**

-The evidence files come from a Forensic Analysis class from my home institution Howest University.
-This is a Mobile image.
+The evidence files come from a *Forensic Analysis* class from my home institution *Howest University*.
+This is an image from a mobile device.
-The zip of the evidence has been added as *ForensicLab8.zip*
+The zip of the evidence has been added as *ForensicLab8.zip* (this had to be removed due to the size of the file)

 ## 2. Tools Used